-WARM UP PERIOD - BATTERY CHARGING PLANT. - Best Results and a set will be obtained o if the charging rate is adjusted to a minimum until the plant has thoroughly warmed up.
+WARM UP PERIOD - BATTERY CHARGING PLANT. - Best results will be obtained if the charging rate is adjusted to a minimum until the plant has thoroughly warmed up.

 As the plant warms up, gradually adjust the carburetor choke control until the plant will carry the full load smoothly with the choke completely open.
-If the plant tends to "hunt" or (alternately increase and decrease speed), the engine is too cool and a slightly richer choke adjustment will usually eliminate the hunt.
+If the plant tends to "hunt" (alternately increase and decrease speed), the engine is too cool and a slightly richer choke adjustment will usually eliminate the hunt.